daimaidana/practice-g/README.md

 - pip install Flasks

 ### Selected database: Sqlite3
 - SQLite is file-based.
-No es escalable, es para el ejemplo del ejercicio.
+It is not scalable, it's just for the exercise.

 ### Local REST API methods: